Kavit212/HCMV_Capsid_Detection/README.md

 ### Dataset

-Please use your own Electron Microscopy image dataset
+Please use your own Electron Microscopy image dataset.
+Images used in this project will be provided upon request.
+For image request, please contact: kavitha.shaga-devan@uni-ulm.de

 ## Usage